youquanliu/ExploreBloor/README.md

 * Validate login user to post or leave comments
 * loged in user could leave comments to other comments
-* Applied feasure that user can upload picture feom local
+* Applied feasure that user can upload picture from local